 We rest knowing that God exists; he is present with us; he sees our plight; he cares about us; he has the resources to help us; and he has obligated himself to help us.

-We persevere through our affliction with the assurance that God is good; he is in control of our circumstances and has made preparations for our future, whatever it may be.
+We persevere through our affliction with the assurance that God is good, that he has our circumstances under control, and that he has made preparations for our future, whatever it may be.

 We press on, knowing that God will supplement our innate resilience with his natural contentment, generate goodness from our suffering, and resolve our situation according to his will.